 Their large territory also adds difficulty to the equation since a pair uses anywhere from 3,000 to 7,000 hectares of forest for hunting.
 When one is seen, it’s usually a brief glimpse of a massive bird flying away through the top branches of the forest.

 "Birders spend their whole lives just to catch a glimpse of the Harpy Eagle.
 We were incredibly lucky to be able to sit in a tree for two days right next to a family of them.
-What makes that especially rare is the fact that a pair of Harpy Eagles nest just once every two or even three years."
+What makes that especially rare is the fact that a pair of eagles nest just once every two or even three years."
 Cremer said.
-"I've seen Jaguars, Tapirs and Puma and have even been the first person to film new species but seeing the Harpy Eagle feed and interact with its chick was really amazing."
+"I've seen Jaguars, Tapirs and Puma and have even been the first person to film new species but seeing this incredible bird feed and interact with its chick was really amazing."

 Fellow wildlife photographers and biologists Lucas Bustamante and Jaime Culebras of Tropical Herping have spent the better part of the last decade photographing wildlife in the Ecuadorian rainforest and were with Cremer to photograph and film the eagle.

 "In my country, Ecuador, there is an Amazonian tribe called the Huaorani," Bustamante explained.
 "They believe that they are descendants of the Jaguar and the Harpy Eagle.
 They worship these two animals as their gods and view them as being very important to the jungle.
-After being face to face with an Harpy Eagle it is easy to see why they believe that.
+After being face to face with this bird it is easy to see why they believe that.
 Finding myself in the jungle with that mythological creature, was like being in front of a legendary Griffin."